Axions as Dark Matter, Dark Energy, and Dark Radiation: Axions as Dark Matter

 By contrast, NMR-based concepts such as CASPEr target axion–nucleon couplings (and axion-induced oscillating nuclear electric dipole moments).
 CASPEr implements precision magnetometry / comagnetometry and resonant NMR detection schemes (CASPEr–Wind and CASPEr–Electric variants) to search for tiny, coherent oscillatory signals from the ambient axion field over very low masses; these techniques are complementary in coupling and in target mass range to QUAX and photon-based haloscopes~\cite{Budker:2013hfa}.

 Additional complementary approaches include light-shining-through-a-wall (LSW) experiments, which provide purely laboratory-based probes of axion–photon mixing without relying on astrophysical or cosmological assumptions.
 In these setups, a laser beam traverses a strong magnetic field where photons may convert into axions, which can then pass through an opaque barrier and reconvert into photons in a second magnetic field.
 While early pioneering efforts established the first laboratory bounds on the axion–photon coupling~\cite{Ruoso:1992nx}, more recent LSW initiatives continue to expand the search.
 The Any Light Particle Search (ALPS) experiment at DESY has pushed sensitivities into previously unexplored regions of parameter space~\cite{Ehret:2010mh}, and ALPS-II, currently under construction, will employ long-baseline optical cavities to enhance sensitivity by several orders of magnitude relative to its predecessors~\cite{Bahre:2013ywa}.
+Bounds on heavy axions with mass within $[10^{-3}, 10^{4}]$\,eV have been placed by the European X-ray Free Electron Laser facility (EuXFEL)~\cite{Halliday:2024lca}.